-Mr Steven Harsum is a substantive consultant at Epsom & St Helier University NHS Trust who is a UK trained eye surgeon (ophthalmologist) working within Surrey.
+Mr Steven Harsum is Clinical Lead for the Ophthalmology Department at Epsom & St Helier University Hospitals NHS Trust.
+He is a UK trained eye surgeon (ophthalmologist) working within Surrey.

 During his medical degree he was selected for the prestigious MBPhD course at University College London.
 This involved fast-track medical training, combined a second degree, and a 3 year research doctorate (PhD).
 His doctorate involved pioneering research into wound healing.
 During this time he developed his passion and skills for microsurgery.

 After specialising in Ophthalmology he trained in multiple hospitals in north and south London, spending the final 2 years at the world renowned Moorfields Eye Hospital as a fellow in medical and surgical retina.